vimmaniac/debian-vps/readme.md

 ./deb-setup.sh site www.example.com

 When running the iptables or dropbear install you must specify a SSH port.
 Remember, port 22 is the default.
-It's recomended that you change this from 22 just to save server load from attacks on that port.
+It's recommended that you change this from 22 just to save server load from attacks on that port.

-## Usage (in recomended order)
+## Usage (in recommended order)

 ### Warning!
 This script will overwrite previous configs during reinstallation.